paulsnar/edaemon/README.md

 (assuming Unix/Linux/GNU or whatever, not Windows)

-* make sure you have Pythom Google App Engine SDK for Python, Node (v5.0 and up recommended), npm and gulp.
+* make sure you have Python Google App Engine SDK for Python, Node (v5.0 and up recommended), npm and gulp.
 * clone this repository (preferably a tagged commit)
 * copy `app.yaml.example` to `app.yaml` and fill out the fields GAE requires
 * `bower install`